stonepros/stone/doc/mgr/dashboard.rst

 .. _mgr-dashboard:

-Ceph Dashboard
+Stone Dashboard
 ==============

 Overview
 --------

-The Ceph Dashboard is a built-in web-based Ceph management and monitoring application through which you can inspect and administer various aspects and resources within the cluster.
-It is implemented as a :ref:`ceph-manager-daemon` module.
+The Stone Dashboard is a built-in web-based Stone management and monitoring application through which you can inspect and administer various aspects and resources within the cluster.
+It is implemented as a :ref:`stone-manager-daemon` module.

-The original Ceph Dashboard that was shipped with Ceph Luminous started out as a simple read-only view into run-time information and performance data of Ceph clusters.
+The original Stone Dashboard that was shipped with Stone Luminous started out as a simple read-only view into run-time information and performance data of Stone clusters.
 It used a very simple architecture to achieve the original goal.
-However, there was growing demand for richer web-based management capabilities, to make it easier to administer Ceph for users that prefer a WebUI over the CLI.
+However, there was growing demand for richer web-based management capabilities, to make it easier to administer Stone for users that prefer a WebUI over the CLI.

-The new :term:`Ceph Dashboard` module adds web-based monitoring and administration to the Ceph Manager.
-The architecture and functionality of this new module are derived from and inspired by the `openATTIC Ceph management and monitoring tool
+The new :term:`Stone Dashboard` module adds web-based monitoring and administration to the Stone Manager.
+The architecture and functionality of this new module are derived from and inspired by the `openATTIC Stone management and monitoring tool
 <https://openattic.org/>`_.
 Development is actively driven by the
-openATTIC team at `SUSE <https://www.suse.com/>`_, with support from companies including `Red Hat <https://redhat.com/>`_ and members of the Ceph community.
+openATTIC team at `SUSE <https://www.suse.com/>`_, with support from companies including `Red Hat <https://redhat.com/>`_ and members of the Stone community.

 The dashboard module's backend code uses the CherryPy framework and implements a custom REST API.
 The WebUI implementation is based on Angular/TypeScript and includes both functionality from the original dashboard and new features originally developed for the standalone version of openATTIC.
-The Ceph Dashboard module is implemented as an application that provides a graphical representation of information and statistics through a web server hosted by ``ceph-mgr``.
+The Stone Dashboard module is implemented as an application that provides a graphical representation of information and statistics through a web server hosted by ``stone-mgr``.

 Feature Overview
 ^^^^^^^^^^^^^^^^